gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 ## Who is this for?

-The target audience of this article is someone who is comfortable with a programming in a dynamically typed language and who is interested in learning a statically typed language, and wants to know why it might be worth while.
-The examples are in JavaScript, TypeScript, Python and Go, but no knowledge of these languages is required.
+The target audience of this article is someone who is comfortable with programming in a dynamically typed language and who is interested in learning a statically typed language, and wants to know why it is worth while.
+The examples are in JavaScript, TypeScript, Python and Go, but no knowledge of these languages should be required.
 It is based on my own experience of being a self-taught developer who started working in Ruby and JavaScript and has extended to languages like Go, TypeScript, Kotlin and Rust.

 ## What is a statically typed, compiled language?

-There are two pairs of opposites - _dynamically typed_ vs. _statically typed_, and _compiled_ vs. _interpreted_.
+There are two pairs of opposites to look at here: _dynamically typed_ vs. _statically typed_, and _compiled_ vs. _interpreted_.
+Let's go through them in that order.

 ### Dynamic vs Static typing